tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md

     - `commit` is well-formed.
 In particular all votes are from the same round `r`.
 - Expected postcondition
     - returns round `r` that is encoded in all the votes of the commit
+- Error condition
+    - reports error if precondition is violated

 ```go
 func Signers(commit Commit) []ValidatorAddress